JinnOppa/Entertainment-Software-Rating-Board-ESRB-Video-Game-Sales-Forecasting-Analysis/README.md

 ## Highlights of Our Analysis

-- Total Games Released on Different Years
+- Total Games Released in Different Years
 - Top 3 Platforms with Biggest Sales
-- Top 3 Platform Sales Distribution
-- Obselete Platform
-- Lifespan of Unpopular and Popular Platform
+- Lifespan of Unpopular and Popular Platforms
-- List of The Platform became Unpopular with The Year
-- All Platform Lifespan
 - Top 10 Platforms with Biggest Sales
 - Global Sales of All Games Categorized by Platform
 - Correlation between 'user_score' and 'critic_score' Affect the Top Platform
 - Top 5 Sales of Games with Many Platform Distribution
 - Distribution of Top Sales based on Game's Genre
 - User Profile Based on Area
-- Area Sales Distribution for Top 1 Platform
 - Hypothesis Testing

 ## Requirements

 - Python 3
-- Libraries: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn
+- Libraries: pandas, numpy, matplotlib, seaborn, stats

 ## Getting Started